 Don’t Understand The Way

-Many of the faithful might desire to obey all of God’s Word, but because we are still dead in sin since we don’t truly hate sin enough to want to leave it all, which results in us not really understand The Way–not all of it.
+Many of the faithful might think we desire to obey all of God’s Word, but because we are still dead in sin, since we don’t truly hate sin enough to want to leave it all, we don’t really understand The Way–not all of it.
 Because even if we were instructed incorrectly, God would enlighten us to The Truth if we really wanted to know.

-Therefore, even if we think we want to obey or believe we do obey, most can’t interpret The Truth correctly enough to obey because we sadly still prefer darkness and will, unknowingly, change The Word so to not see our sins.
+Therefore, even if we think we want to obey or believe we do obey, most can’t interpret The Truth correctly enough to obey because we sadly still prefer darkness and unknowingly will change The Word so to not see our sins.

-The daunting reality is, all it takes is to cling to–refuse to see–one sin/one attachment and not God, and we reject Life for that sin.
+The daunting reality is, all it takes is to cling to one sin–refusing to see one sin/one attachment and not God, and we reject Life for that sin.

 “Neglect of God’s law [any command] brings inescapable punishment for the soul and that unquenchable fire.”